backstage/backstage/plugins/scaffolder-backend-module-gitlab/README.md

 Welcome to the Gitlab Module for Scaffolder.

-Here you can find all Gitlab related features to improve your scaffolder:
+Here you can find all Gitlab related features to improve your Scaffolder:

 ## Getting started